 Park Guell Entrance

 Park Guell has 3 entrances - 2 entrances on either sides of it and one at the bottom (the main entrance).
 The main entrance is Carrer de Larrard, also known as Carrer d’Olot.
 This entrance is next to the Porter's Lodge Pavilion.
-The second entrance is Passatge de Sant Joseph de la Muntanya and the third one is Carretera del Carmel also known as Plaça de la Natura.
+Passatge de Sant Joseph de la Muntanya is the second entrance and the third one is Carretera del Carmel also known as Plaça de la Natura.

 Here are 3 maps that show the Park Guell Entrances in detail.